DHTMLX/docs-diagram/docs/api/diagram/beforesubmenuopen_event.md

 ### Description

-@short: fires before the menu of the subheader is opened
+@short: Fires before the menu of the subheader is opened

 ### Usage